cypress-io/cypress-documentation/content/api/cypress-api/session.md

 ### Clearing the all session data

 By default, Cypress will clear the current session data **before** each test when `testIsolation` is enabled.
-However, to you can remove all cached session data with `Cypress.session.clearAllSavedSessions()`.
+You can also remove all cached session data with `Cypress.session.clearAllSavedSessions()`.

 ```js